rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 pydefect_vasp u -vb band/vasprun.xml -ob band/OUTCAR -odc dielectric/OUTCAR -odi dielectric/OUTCAR -n GaN
 pydefect_print unitcell.yaml
 ```
-## At this point of simulation, you must do the following - *Modify and Correct the mprester.py and mp_tools.py files*
+## At this point of the simulation, you must do the following - *Modify and Correct the mprester.py and mp_tools.py files* [Must do this additional stage]
 *Download *mprester.py* and *mp_tools.py* files from this Github Repo directory - `GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/` path
 ```
 #Go to the mprester.py file.
-In the following command replace the first '/storage/home/mvm7218/' part with your own directory path
+In the following command, replace the first '/storage/home/mvm7218/' part with your own directory path
 cd /storage/home/mvm7218/.local/lib/python3.8/site-packages/mp_api/client/mprester.py
 # Replace the *mprester.py* file's content with the downloaded one
 nano mprester.py